benjaminBrownlee/RSA.js/README.md

-# RSA
+# RSA.js
-Javascript RSA encryption tool for multipurpose and multi-platform.
+**RSA.js** is a javascript RSA algorithim encryption tool, complete with key generation and functions to encrypt, decrypt, encode, and decode strings.
+## Installation
+This library is built primarily for browser applications